Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

     transition: all 1000ms ease-in-out;
 }
 ```
-Create an active class to be added for the dropdown to display:
+Create an active class to be added when the dropdown is required to display:

 ```css
 .dropdown-active {